The Isle of Skye in Scotland is one of the most beautiful areas in the UK with dramatic landscapes surrounded by water.

 The detour from the main road on A851 takes under 30min each way.

-Opened from end of March to October.
+Open from end of March to October.
 Check out opening hours and prices.

 6 - Loch Ainort

-The town next to the Loch is Luib.
+The town next to the loch is Luib.

 Wildlife Cruises leave from Portree as well as organized tours on the island.